I always feel like I’m missing summer. It’s my own fault. I want to catch it, like a wave.

 By the way, I’ve NEVER golfed.
 So expensive!
 I’ve never skied either, not really.
 Not past the bunny slope.

-Skating ( if I might speak for a moment of that other season, winter) was part of my life in the late fifties.
+Skating ( if I might speak for a moment of that other season, winter) was part of my life in the late 1950s.
 Then the folks sold the camp on the lake and the skates came off – and stayed off.
 And skis and skates are not to be taken up after a certain age.
 I think I’m at that age.
 So it goes.

 If I can make it to heaven, who knows what sports are available in that hoped-for destination?
 (Odd and weird and yet consoling to think in such trusting, child-like terms of what comes after this life.
 Oh, well.
 We mortals take our consolation wherever we can find it.
 At least this mortal does.)